 1991 signified a big change, when original organizer Ranger stepped down, and a new man was put in charge: Austrian sysop Trade.
 Following the joining of several Swedish members in december last year, the demo Stunner was put out in february to signify the Swedish section.
 The group co-arranged the Maximum Pleasure Party 1991 in Luxembourg, in may.
 The English division of the group disbanded around may, and its leader Turmoil left the scene; no information on what happened to their cracker Electra, but at least he is no longer with the group.
 The group coarragned the Byterapers - Scoopex - Bloodsuckers Gathering 1991 in Parikkala, Finland at the end of july, and released the demo Vector Fart 2 for the competition, but was unplaced.
 The end of august saw the release of the cooperation musicdisk Crystal Symphonies.
 German sysop Andy left for Spreadpoint with his bbs Dinkelators Place late this year.
 Norwegians Jawbreaker (code) and Pal (gfx) from Razor 1911, and Perplex (code) joined to form a Norwegian section in october, but all quickly left again, likely in november, to form Offence (source: R.A.W 1).
 Other sources also list Octoplex, Flash and Mindblaster from Dual Crew, Walkman from Cryptoburners, Viper from No Limits were among the initial recruits.
 This led to the death of the Norwegian division, but a new one was later formed.

 January of 1992 saw the release of World Charts 5 by new members Angel Dawn, Autopsy and Tiger, who had all recently joined from Model, bringing the World Charts with them.
 The february 1992 diskmagazine R.A.W 2 reported that Wico first left Classic for Razor 1911, then quickly moved on to Scoopex before finally landing in Rebels; that Bulldog left the group; Bomber joined from Crusaders with his board Pearl Harbour; that Dr. Easton and Twilight joined the group; and finally that Jawbreaker, Pal and Perplex had left the group to form Offence.
 World Charts 6 was released in april, at the Eastern Conference 1992 in Belgium.
 In the april release of Deliverance + the enclosed DMS banner welcomed Inspector as a new member.
 World Charts 7 landed in june.
+European Top 20 1 (july 1992) reported that because of some "internal problems" Flash left and rejoined Vision, and also that Tiger had left the scene.
 American sysop Planet Master (sysop THE EDGE) left for The Silents to be their new WHQ sometime between august and october.
 Finnish sysop Zebra (sysop of THE ZOO) left for Damones sometime after august.
 World Charts 8 was released in october.
 The Party 2 40k Intro was released at The Party 1992 in december, the debut productions by new coders Tech and Antibyte, who had recently joined from Energy.

 Lots of releases were made early in 1993, most from Antibyte and Tech - among them were two invitation intros for the"Cebit 93 - a party they also hosted in march - and the Official invitation Eastern Conference 93 intro for the SEMI Party in austria in april.
 American sysops Voyager and Snow Queen took their bbs Fasttrax and left in april or may.
 The musicdisk Scoopex Plays 2 Unlimited (by Norwegians Jaz and Decker) and Cageball (by new Swedish members Colorbird, Some1 and Prime) were both released at The Gathering 1993 in april.
 At the SEMI Party itself, that same weekend, Antibyte and Tech released the SCX-NRG-MTU Party 40k Intro.
 Just a few weeks after the easter holidays, both Jaz and Decker ended their memberships, leaving for Andromeda.
 Other releases this year was the intro Ectobyte and the demo Maxima from Flasher Jack and the french section.
 Chippy Town 1 (september 1993) reported that Titan left Digital for Scoopex.
 Acid and Flasher Jack left late this year or early next, and were at least in Paradox in april of 94.